-85 3.2 LIDAR measurements of temperature.
+3.2 Lidar measurements of temperature

-In our previous study (Gunnarsdottir and Mann, 2021) we showed that the spectrum is highly influenced by atmospheric temperature, so to accurately estimate the spectrum, we used the temperature measured by the Tromsø sodium LIDAR (Nozawa et al., 2014).
-The LIDAR measured the temperature for only part of the observation time; thus we include the model temperature from the nrlmsise-00 model when there are no available LIDAR measurements.
-An overview of the temperature measured with the LIDAR and the added model temperature is given in figure 2.
-Here, we have only included LIDAR temperature measurements that have measurement error <5K.
-Temperature differences of, for example, 20-30 K can alter the spectrum in a similar way as the charged dust does, and we therefore want to minimize the influence of the temperature.
-The comparison of the LIDAR measurements with the model temperature shows that this sometimes deviates and therefore all dust densities derived by using the model temperature have an additional uncertainty.
+In our previous study (Gunnarsdottir and Mann, 2021), we showed that the spectrum is highly influenced by atmospheric temperature; thus, to accurately estimate the spectrum, we used the temperature measured by the Tromsø sodium lidar (Nozawa et al., 2014).
+The lidar measured the temperature for only part of the observation time; thus, we include the model temperature from the NRLMSISE-00 model when there are no available lidar measurements.
+An overview of the temperature measured with the lidar and the added model temperature is given in Fig. 2.
+Here, we have only included lidar temperature measurements that have measurement error < 5 K. Temperature differences of, for example, 20-30 K can alter the spectrum in a similar way as the charged dust does, and we therefore want to minimize the influence of the temperature.
+The comparison of the lidar measurements with the model temperature shows that this sometimes deviates, and, therefore, all dust densities derived by using the model temperature have an additional uncertainty.